omnilaboratory/DebuggingTool/README.md

 ## JS SDK

 The JS SDK is located under [js/obdapi.js](https://github.com/omnilaboratory/DebuggingTool/blob/master/js/obdapi.js).
 It implments a complete set of APIs for HD wallets and client applications.
-It manages pub/priv keys genertion and helps developers automatically fill in the arguments which is hardly manually finished.
+It manages pub/priv keys genertion and helps developers automatically fill in the OBD arguments which is hardly manually to be finished.

 ## How to use APIs